The Center for Mind-Body Medicine (CMBM) Small Group Model for Adults

-Center for Mind Body Medicine (CMBM) Small Group Model for Adults directly provides services to adults (regardless of whether they are parents or caregivers) and addresses the following:
+The Center for Mind-Body Medicine (CMBM) Small Group Model for Adults directly provides services to adults (regardless of whether they are parents or caregivers) and addresses the following:

 - Symptoms of posttraumatic or chronic stress; anxiety; depression; hopelessness; isolation and loneliness; sleep disturbance; anger; professional burnout; hypertension; chronic pain; compassion fatigue; addiction, substance abuse; suicidal ideation; hyperactivity; shame and low self-worth; low assertiveness and passivity; symptoms associated with trauma such as reexperiencing/flashbacks, dysregulation, hyperarousal/triggers, avoidance, and numbing; aggression and aggressive behavior, fighting, bullying; high risk and self-harming behaviors; deficits in social skills; lagging or problematic attachment patterns